Japanese battleship Ise: Final role

 The 4th Carrier Division was disbanded on 1 March and Ise was reduced to first-class reserve.
 From this time until the surrender of Japan, Ise remained docked at Kure, without fuel or aircraft, and repainted in an olive green camouflage with vari-coloured splotches.
 The camouflage was not effective against American carrier-based aircraft from Task Force 58 (TF 58) on 19 March, when more than 240 aircraft attacked Kure and Ise was hit by two bombs.
 Re-designated as a fourth-class reserve ship on 20 April, Ise was towed to the island of Ondo Seto (between Kure and Kurahashijima) to serve as a floating anti-aircraft battery.
 She was attacked again on 24 July by 60 carrier-based aircraft, whose bombs hit the starboard bow, flight deck, main deck, No. 3 turret and bridge, killing Mutaguchi, other bridge personnel, and around 50 crewmen; many other crewmen were wounded.
 The ship settled by the bow; it took three days to pump her dry.
 The IJN planned to drydock her for repairs but she was struck by five 1000 lb bombs dropped by F4U Corsair fighters from USS Hancock, and eleven more bombs dropped by other aircraft from TF 58 on 28 July.
 Later that day an attack by 18 USAAF Consolidated B-24 Liberator heavy bombers was unsuccessful.
 Ise took on a 15° list to starboard and sank in shallow water.
 Salvage efforts were abandoned that same day, although some AA guns were stripped from her wreck.
-The ship was struck from the navy list on 20 November.
+The ship was struck from the Navy Directory on 20 November.
 The underwater portion of Ise's wreck was ignored until the following year and she was scrapped in place by the Kure Dockyard of the Harima Zōsen Corporation from 9 October 1946 to 4 July 1947.